MadMan0708/Distrace/README.md

 * SingleJVMCallbackTest - communication using callbacks
 * SingleJVMThreadTest - communication between different threads within one app

+The traces are by default sent directly to Zipkin UI available on host machine on http://localhost:9411

 ## Developing your own instrumentation library